 Currently, we do not have Mass Sacristans.
 This section is here, because in the future we would to have Mass Sacristans.
 Please continue to watch the bulletin and the website as we will share more about this in the future.

 Come enliven your faith through music and song!
 YOU can serve in the music ministry in one of our ensembles!
 Find joy in active participation.

 Radiant Ringers—Tuesdays 6-6:50 p.m.

-Open to eleven adults.
-Currently, we have two openings.
-We will ring separate ensemble pieces, bell peals, as well as congregational hymns.
+We have the joy of ringing separate ensemble pieces, bell peals, as well as congregational hymns.

 Peace Choir—Tuesdays 7-8:15 p.m.

 Open to all adults.
 Sing special music at the 8:30 a.m.
 Mass.
 Rehearsals are on Tuesday evenings from 7-8:15 p.m. in the Sanctuary.